-Hyperchloremia is a disorder in which a person has too much chloride in their blood.
-Chloride is an electrolyte, and changes in electrolyte levels can cause dehydration.
+Hyperchloremia is when a person has too much chloride in their blood.
+Chloride is an electrolyte, and changes in electrolyte levels can be a sign of dehydration.
+In the long term, hyperchloremia can lead to fluid retention and other symptoms.

 Electrolytes such as chloride, sodium, and bicarbonate are minerals that dissolve in the fluids of the body.